Best Way to Cook Live Lobster and Lobster Tail at Home

 How long should I microwave lobster?

-For 1-1.5 lbs, you will need to microwave it for between 7-8 minutes.
-Place it in the zipper bag with 1.25 cups of water.
+For 1-1.5 lbs, you will need to microwave it for 7-8 minutes.
+Then, place it in the zipper bag with 1.25 cups of water.

 How long should I boil lobsters?

 It’s all dependent on weight.
-If you are cooking lobsters from 1-1.5 lbs, we commend 6-9 minutes.
-Refer to our table in the article for a deep dive.
+If you are cooking lobsters from 1-1.5 lbs, we recommend 6-9 minutes.
+For a deep dive, refer to our table in the article.

 Is it safe to microwave a lobster?

 Yes, and it’s actually a great way to cook it because it imparts a unique flavor and keeps the meat warmer for longer.
-You will need a big freezer bag, and lemon and salt to flavor the lobster.
+To flavor the lobster, you will need a big freezer bag, lemon, and salt.

 How do I tell if my lobster is cooked?

-The best way to tell is by using an instead read thermometer and it should read between 135-140 degrees F. You usually tell a Lobster is cooked when the shell is full red.
-The meat will become a creamy white color all the way through with no translucency.
+The best way to tell is to use an instant-read thermometer, which should read between 135 and 140 degrees F. You usually tell a Lobster is cooked when the shell is full red.
+The meat will become creamy white all the way through with no translucency.

 How do you cook live lobsters?

-To humanely cook a live lobster, we recommend putting into the freezer to gently numb it, and then put it into a pot of boiling water to quickly kill it.
+To humanely cook a live lobster, we recommend putting it in the freezer to gently numb it and then putting it into a pot of boiling water to kill it quickly.

 Lobsters come in just about every color but red.
-The shade varies a little from lobster to lobster, but they are a dark blue-green or a greenish brown-black color uncooked.
+The shade varies slightly from lobster to lobster, but they are a dark blue-green or a greenish brown-black color uncooked.
 On rare occasions, one is landed that is orange, yellow, or blue.
 The lobster’s color is caused by pigments in the shell.
-When the lobster is cooked, all of the color pigments are masked except the red background color.
+When the lobster is cooked, all color pigments are masked except the red background color.
 Learn more about how lobsters get their colors.

-If my Maine Lobster dies on the way home from the supermarket, is it ok to cook?
-If not, why?
+If my Maine Lobster dies on the way home from the supermarket, is it okay to cook it?
+If not, why not?

-The answer to your question is probably “yes,” unless of course, the supermarket is in Belfast, ME, and your home is in Berkeley, CA!
+The answer to your question is probably “yes,” unless the supermarket is in Belfast, ME, and your home is in Berkeley, CA!

 Lobster meat does not take long to spoil after the lobster dies.
 As long as there isn’t an unusual odor, cooking and eating the lobster is probably OK.
 However, there are a couple of things to watch for to be certain.
 If the Lobster is safe, the tail will be curled tightly after cooking, and the meat inside will be firm.
-If either of these conditions is not present, don’t take the risk!
+Don’t take the risk if either of these conditions is absent!

 What is the red stuff in the lobster?